HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

 ### Box sizing

 It is useful to know how big the boxes on your page are going to be, but with the [standard CSS box model](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/The_box_model#What_is_the_CSS_box_model) adding padding and border onto the size of the content-box, the size you gave your box is smaller than the box rendered on your page.
-While we can’t change history, the box-sizing property allows authors to switch to applying the specified size to the border-box, so the size you set is the size you see rendered.
+While we can't change history, the box-sizing property allows authors to switch to applying the specified size to the border-box, so the size you set is the size you see rendered.
 How many sites are using the box-sizing property?
 Most of them!
 The box-sizing property appears in 83.79% of desktop CSS and 86.39% on mobile.

 {{ figure_markup(
   image="box-sizing.png",